Interviewing The Application Process

 Since the interview will most likely be online, it may be difficult to do a video lesson; however, do not rule out having to perform a demo lesson.
 Your lesson should be flexible and quick.
 It should be something you can do on a whim without needing much preparation.

-Saga AJET and Akita AJET provide very useful resources and links for teaching basic lessons that ALTs use.
+Saga AJET and Akita AJET provide useful resources and links for teaching basic lessons that ALTs use.

 Most AJET sites provide invaluable resources for teaching in Japan.